amirmghaemi/tika-document-ingest/README.md

 3. Go to the following URL – https://localhost:8443/nifi/  to check if the NiFi has started.
 Your port might be different.
 Don’t worry if this URL is not loading instantly.
 NiFi takes time after starting, just check periodically every few minutes.

-4. ***Once the folders are created***, you can check the URL.
-If you see a warning message stating that “your connection is not private”, click on “Advanced” and then click on “Proceed to (host number)”.
+4. If you see a warning message stating that “your connection is not private” in the URL, click on “Advanced” and then click on “Proceed to (host number)”.

 #### USERNAME AND PASSWORD